To determine the correct parameter only a good connection to the measuring instrument is not enough.

 The RMS or effective value is a value for a voltage or current that an equally great power in a resistance dissipates as a DC voltage or current with the same value.

-An alternating voltage with an effective value of 230 V developed a same amount of heat in a resistor as a pure DC voltage of 230 V. The RMS value concerns only to the heat development in a resistive load.
+An alternating voltage with an effective value of 230 V will develop a same amount of heat in a resistor as a pure DC voltage of 230 V. The RMS value concerns only to the heat development in a resistive load.
 As an example: The RMS current is useful to monitor the load stress of a cable (= resistive), but not to measure the charging current from a battery or capacitor (= electron flow).

 [equ.
 12]